wessberg/CodeAnalyzer/README.md

 ## Changelog:

+**v1.0.17**:

+- Added lots of more interfaces to the exports of the module.

 **v1.0.16**:

 - Removed Typescript as a constructor argument to instead use the one that is located in node_modules.